samuelIkoli/HNG12_BE_0/README.md

 The project is divided into:

-- Controllers: found in `/controller` folder.
+- Handlers: found in `/handlers` folder.
 The functions that get executed when the endpoints are called is defined here.

 - Routes: found in `/routes` directory.
 URL endpoints and their corresponding method/action.